deepudilip90/spark-take-home/README.md

  - Fetches data regarding users and messages from the API end points specified in the task instructions
  - Sanitises the data to remove PII information
  - Ingests the data to a MySQL database.
+ - Creates some views for monitoring data anomalies inside the database

 ## Running the entire pipeline
 The project and the ETL script can be run using the following command:
   _"**docker compose run app**"_

-Once the above command is run, the etl.py script will initialise a database by the name 'spark_dwh', created appropriate tables and user accounts (details described below), and loads the data into the tables (PII is handled as well).
-Until the container is stopped, the database can be accessible at the address **localhost:3306** using the following credentials - **username: 'analyst', password: 'password'**.
+Once the above command is run, docker will initialise a MySQL service, and also execute the  etl.py script.
+The etl.py script will initialise a database by the name 'spark_dwh' within the MySQL server, then create appropriate tables and user accounts (details described below), and loads the data into the tables (PII is handled as well).
+Until the container is stopped, the database can be accessed at the address **localhost:3306** using the following credentials - **username: 'analyst', password: 'password'**.
 Note that the above credentials do not give access to any of the sensitive data tables!
 A detailed description of the pipeline and the associated components are given below!

+Once the above command is run, docker will initialise a MySQL service, and also execute the  etl.py script.
+The etl.py script will initialise a database by the name 'spark_dwh' within the MySQL server, then create appropriate tables and user accounts (details described below), and loads the data into the tables (PII is handled as well).
+Until the container is stopped, the database can be accessed at the address **localhost:3306** using the following credentials - **username: 'analyst', password: 'password'**.
+Note that the above credentials do not give access to any of the sensitive data tables!
+A detailed description of the pipeline and the associated components are given below

+## Important note while running!!
+- I ran the above docker configuration using an M1 mac, hence had to add the line 'platform: linux/amd64' in the docker-compose.yml file.
+This might have to be altered when running on a different machine.
+- During the inital run, it takes some time for the MySQL service to be up, and somehow I have not yet been able to figure out how to make the execution of etl.py script to wait until then.
+As a work around, I am using a method to repeatedly try to connect to the database at the beginning of the script (max 20 times, with a time delay between each successive try), using the method  _db_connector.check_db_availability()_.
+In my experience, the attempts fails during the initial few tries (this will be printed in the console), but after a few successive tries, the connection will be established and the rest of the script proceeds to execute.
+In case it doesn't connect even after 20 successive tries, try increasing the value of max_retries in the method call _db_connector.check_db_availability()_

 Following are the basic components of this project
 - A python script (etl.py) to run the main ETL process.
 This script fetches the data from the API using an API connector object (details below), performs data sanitisation for PII data removal and then writes the data to appropriate database tables in a MySQL database (created within a docker container) using a database connector object (details below)